Adityarya11/Travel-Itinerary-Planner/README.md

 ---

-## 🌐 Deployment

-### Hosting on Streamlit Community Cloud
-1. Push your project to a GitHub repository.
-2. Go to [Streamlit Cloud](https://streamlit.io/cloud) and deploy your app.
-3. Set `streamlit_app.py` as the main file.
-4. Share the generated public link with your users.

-### Alternative Hosting Options
-- AWS / Google Cloud / Heroku for more scalability and control.
-- Self-host on a VPS (e.g., DigitalOcean).

----

 ## 💡 Future Enhancements
 - **Multilingual Support:** Generate itineraries in various languages.
 - **Offline Mode:** Enable edge-device capabilities using Retrieval-Augmented Generation (RAG).